lofar-astron/PyBDSF/doc/source/process_image.rst

                                    filename
       :term:`opdir_overwrite` .. 'overwrite': 'overwrite'/'append': If output_all=True,
                                    delete existing files or append a new directory :term:`outdir` ..............
-None : Directory of to use for all output files (including log files).
+None : Directory to use for all output files (including log files).
 None => parent directory of the input filename
       :term:`output_all` .........
 False : Write out all files automatically to directory